-Kelly Swiney, a 1999 graduate of Allegheny College, is in his sixth season as the head coach at his alma mater.
-In his first four seasons as the Gators' skipper, he has guided the team to winning seasons each year, including a trip to the North Coast Athletic Conference (NCAC) Tournament Championship game in 2013.
+Kelly Swiney, a 1999 graduate of Allegheny College, is in his ninth season season as the head coach at his alma mater.
+In his six of his eight seasons as the Gators' skipper, he has guided the team to winning seasons, including a trip to the North Coast Athletic Conference (NCAC) Tournament Championship game in 2013.

 Volunteer Assistant Coach

 Jones enters his second year as volunteer assistant coach for the Allegheny Gators.
 Since his appointment in the fall of 2013, Jones has been tasked with assisting the Allegheny outfield contingent.